I design 0→1 products for complex workflows, from early strategy to shipped experience.

 Show Good, Better, and Best — never more than 3 homes.
 By now, they already know.

-Sales reps said that our homes aren’t different from many of our competitors, and focusing on home specs forces the buyer to focus on price.
-Instead, the sales reps like to focus on the experiential aspects of buying from Lennar.
+“Our homes aren’t different from many of our competitors.
+If you focus on home specs, the buyer focuses on price.
+We sell the experience of buying from Lennar.”

-• The map was of the utmost importance, as it wasn’t just a sales tool — it was the only way that most sales reps knew what was available for them to sell.
+• The community map was non-negotiable — it wasn’t just a sales aid, it was how most reps tracked what was actually available to sell.

 About Lennar tab